-Table 5-4: Resour ces Available for Housing and Community Development Activities Program Name Description Golden State Acquisition Fund (GSAF) GSAF was seeded with \$23 million from the HCD's Affordable Housing Innovation Fund.
-Combined with matching funds, GSAF makes up to five- year loans to developers for acquisition or preservation of affordable housing.
+Program Name Description Affordable Housing and Sustainable Communities (AHSC) AHSC funds projects that support infill and compact development and reduce greenhouse gas (GHG) emissions.
+Funds are available annually in the form of loans and/or grants in two kinds of project areas: Transit Oriented Development (TOD) Project Areas and Integrated Connectivity (ICP) Project Areas.
+CalHome Grants to enable verylow- and low-income households to become or remain homeowners.
+The City must apply for funds through HCD in response to periodic Notices of Funding Availability (NOFAs).
+California Emergency Solutions and Housing (CESH) CESH provides grant funds to eligible applicants for eligible activities to assist persons experiencing or at-risk of homelessness.
+Emergency Solutions Grants Program (ESG) ESG makes grant funds available for projects serving homeless individuals and families through eligible non-profit organizations or local governments.
+ESG funds can be used for supportive services, emergency shelter/transitional housing, homelessness prevention assistance, and providing permanent housing.
+Funds are available in California communities that do not receive ESG funding directly from HUD.
+Golden State Acquisition Fund (GSAF) GSAF was seeded with \$23 million from the HCD's Affordable Housing Innovation Fund.
+Combined with matching funds, GSAF makes up to five-year loans to developers for acquisition or preservation of affordable housing.
 Homekey Homekey provides grants to local to acquire and rehabilitate a variety of housing types - such as hotels, motels, vacant apartment buildings, and residential care facilities - in order to serve people experiencing homelessness or who are also at risk of serious illness from COVID-19.
 Housing for a Healthy California (HHC) HHC provides funding on a competitive basis to deliver supportive housing opportunities to developers using the federal National Housing Trust Funds (NHTF) allocations for operating reserve grants and capital loans.
-Housing-Related Parks Program Funds the creation of new park and recreation facilities or improvement of existing park and recreation facilities that are associated with rental and ownership projects that are affordable to very low- and low-income households.
+Housing-Related Parks Program Funds the creation of new park and recreation facilities or improvement of existing park and recreation facilities that are associated with rental and ownership projects that are affordable to verylow- and low-income households.
 Infill Infrastructure Grant Program (IIG) IIG provides grant funding for infrastructure improvements for new infill housing in residential and/or mixed-use projects.
 Funds are made available through a competitive application process.
 Joe Serna, Jr., Farmworker Housing Grant (FWHG) FWHG makes grants and loans for development or rehabilitation of rental and owner-occupied housing for agricultural workers with priority for lower-income households.
 Local Early Action Planning (LEAP) Grants The Local Early Action Planning (LEAP) program assist cities and counties to plan for housing through providing over-the-counter, non-competitive planning grants.
 Local Housing Trust Fund Program (LHTF) Affordable Housing Innovation's LHTF lends money for construction of rental housing projects with units restricted for at least 55 years to households earning less than 60 percent of area median income.
 State funds matches local housing trust funds as downpayment assistance to first-time homebuyers.
 Mobilehome Park Rehabilitation and Resident Ownership Program (MPRROP) 2 MPRROP makes short- and long-term low interest rate loans for the preservation of affordable mobilehome parks for ownership or control by resident organizations, nonprofit housing sponsors, or local public agencies.
 MPRROP also makes long-term loans to individuals to ensure continued affordability.
 Funds are made available through a competitive process in response to a periodic NOFA.
-Multifamily Housing Program (MHP) MHP makes low-interest, long-term deferred-payment permanent loans for new construction, rehabilitation, and preservation of permanent and transitional rental housing for lower-income households.
-No Place Like Home (NPLH) NPLH dedicates up to #2 bullion in bond proceeds to invest in the development of permanent supportive housing for persons who are in need of mental health services and are experiencing homelessness.